 After you’ve sorted all the main living areas of your home, you will be able to face those items with confidence.
-You will know that you are capable of making good decision, you will have a firmer grasp on what your want your home’s atmosphere to be like.
+You will know that you are capable of making a good decision, you will have a firmer grasp on what you want your home’s atmosphere to be like.

 Then, and only then, should you begin to sort out the sentimental items.

 Here are several posts that are helpful and go more in-depth on how the process of simplifying those items should look: